Byron/dua-cli/README.md

-DUA (-> Disk Usage Analyzer) is a tool to conveniently learn about the usage of memory of a given directory.
+**dua** (-> _Disk Usage Analyzer_) is a tool to conveniently learn about the usage of disk space of a given directory.
 It's parallel by default and will max out your SSD, providing relevant information as fast as possible.

 [![asciicast](https://asciinema.org/a/au3neIHDGtYYj4blyTXR8VkJz.svg)](https://asciinema.org/a/au3neIHDGtYYj4blyTXR8VkJz)